-After finishing the day's rotations, everyone heads back to the Aussie Assembly for the closing that includes more singing, a creature feature, contest results, and the greatly anticipated daily drama, which is a highlight of the kids' day.
+At the end of the day, everyone heads back to the Aussie Assembly for the closing that includes more singing, a creature feature, contest results, and the greatly anticipated daily drama, which is a highlight of the kids'

+day.
 The drama features an Aussie game show called Zoomerang.
 Before the game show goes on the air each day, the kids will witness some drama between the staff members who work on the show.
 Then, when the announcer gives the countdown, the show begins, complete with kids being called from the audience to be contestants.